Exiv2/exiv2/README.md

 The file `appveyor_mingw_cygwin.yml` has instructions to configure the AppVeyor CI to configures itself to build Exiv2 on MinGW/msys2 and Cygwin/64.

-To build unit tests, you should install googletest-release-1.8.0 as discussed [4.3 Unit tests](#4-3)
+To build unit tests, you should install googletest-release-1.8.0 as discussed at [Unit tests](#UnitTests)

 I use the following batch file "cygwin64.bat" to start the Cygwin/64 bash shell from the Dos Command Prompt (cmd.exe).